Do you spend most of your time at work dealing with emergencies?…

 - Know how to use the systems that affect them, and are motivated to follow through on all the necessary processes

 Imagine for a moment what would happen if actual fire fighters said they couldn’t figure out how to systematize their work to be able to put out fires.
 It would be ridiculous!
-For a fire to be responded to, necessary equipment needs to be ready for immediate use, personnel have to be available for deployment, and the firemen need to know how to access water supplies all over the region.
-ALL of these need to be in place and it is the fire emergency response team’s job to develop an organizational set of systems so sophisticated it takes my breath away.
+To respond to a fire quickly, necessary equipment needs to be ready for immediate use, personnel have to be available for deployment, and the firemen need to know how to access water supplies all over the region.
+ALL of these need to be in place and it is the fire emergency response team’s job to develop organizational systems so sophisticated it takes my breath away.

 Why are they instead reacting like panicked citizens watching the flames spread over their homes?

 Well the key to getting from the “panicked citizen” to the true “fire fighter” is thinking in advance about what is likely to happen, then walking through the exact scenario with all the people and steps involved until you are certain you understand the process.
 This type of thinking goes by many names; here are a few:

 - Mind mapping

 It can involve tools like a SWOT analysis, a fishbone analysis, a desired future state analysis and others, but it all starts by thinking about everything as a process and then walking through that process as a group exercise until you are sure you haven’t missed anything.